On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: The General Form of the CS Demodulator

-In order to maximize the GMI, the demodulator will choose $\beta\!\rightarrow\!\infty$ to make $I_{\mathrm{GMI}}(\vec{V},\vec{R},\vec{G})$ infinite.
-This is because, except for using the feedback information for interference cancelation, the demodulator uses the prior mean $\hat{\vec{x}}$ as a signal energy via $\vec{R}$.
-A demodulator equipped with these parameters will have significant error propagation and does not have much operational meaning for an iterative receiver.
-Thus, we can conclude that unless constraints are put on $\vec{R}$, the GMI value is not relevant.

-In this paper we shall investigate three different constraints (to be made precise later) for $\vec{R}$.
+Three typical shapes of $\vec{R}$ are specified in Fig.\,\ref{p1fig3}.
 All three have in common that rather than adding signal energy, the rationale of $\vec{R}$ should be to remove interference.
-Therefore at the very minimum the diagonal elements of $\vec{R}$ should be constrained to zero, so that the demodulation of each symbol in $\vec{x}$ does not rely on its own prior mean $\hat{\vec{x}}.$ Such a constraint is perfectly aligned with the operations of the LMMSE-PIC demodulator, where $\hat{x}_{\ell}$ is not used for demodulation of $x_{\ell}$.
+Therefore at the very minimum the diagonal elements of $\vec{R}$ should be constrained to zero, so that the demodulation of each symbol in $\vec{x}$ does not rely on its own prior mean $\hat{\vec{x}}.$ Such a constraint is perfectly aligned with the operations of LMMSE-PIC, where $\hat{x}_{\ell}$ is not used for demodulation of $x_{\ell}$.
 Furthermore, the rationale of the constraints we impose on $\vec{R}$ is to follow the principle of extrinsic information: The BCJR module should not rely on the prior information $\hat{x}_{\ell}$ when demodulating $x_{\ell}$ (this requires more than just the diagonal of $\vec{R}$ to be zero).

-We point out that the fact that the GMI can exceed the channel capacity is a consequence of our choice to not include the side information as a prior distribution on $\vec{x}$ when evaluating the GMI.
-If we did, then the GMI is decaying with increasing quality of the side-information.

-Finally, we acknowledge the fact that a permutation of the columns of $\vec{H}$ can boost the performance of the CS demodulator whenever $0\!<\!\nu\!<\!K\!-\!1$ for finite length linear vector channels and this will be briefly illustrated in the numerical result section.
-However, minimum-phase conversions of ISI channels are not beneficial as we will anyway solve for the optimal front-end filter $\vec{V}$.
+We point out that the fact that the GMI can exceed the channel capacity is a consequence of our choice not to include the side information as a prior distribution on $\vec{x}$ when evaluating the GMI.
+If we did, then the GMI is decaying with increasing quality of the side information (due to the mutual information $I(\vec{x},\vec{y}|\hat{\vec{x}})$ goes to 0 as $\hat{\vec{x}}$ becomes perfect).
+Finally, we acknowledge the fact that a permutation of the columns of $\vec{H}$ can boost the performance of the CS demodulator whenever $0\!<\!\nu\!<\!K\!-\!1$ for finite length linear vector channels.
+However, minimum-phase conversions of ISI channels are not beneficial as we will solve for the optimal front-end filter.